-1961: Lee Dorsey achieved his first and only #1 hit with “Ya Ya” when it topped the Billboard R&B chart.
-It was also his first and highest-reaching record on the Hot 100 chart, where It peaked at #7.
+1961: Lee Dorsey achieved his only #1 hit with “Ya Ya” when it topped the Billboard R&B chart.
+It was also his first and highest-reaching record on the Hot 100 chart, where it peaked at #7.

 1964: During their first promotional visit to Britain, the Beach Boys appeared live on ITV’s Ready Steady Go!, performing “I Get Around” and “When I Grow Up (to Be a Man).”

-1965: After the success of “(I Can’t Get No) Satisfaction,” The Rolling Stones topped the Billboard Hot 100 chart for the second time with “Get Off of My Cloud.”
+1965: After the success of their hit single “(I Can’t Get No) Satisfaction,” the Rolling Stones topped the Billboard Hot 100 chart for the second time with “Get Off of My Cloud.”

 1965: “It’s My Life” by the Animals entered the Billboard Hot 100, eventually peaking at #23.
-The song had been written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.
+The song was written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.

 1966: The Beach Boys’ 1966 UK tour started at Finsbury Park, Astoria in London.